robOcity/pipelines_with_airflow/README.md

 # Data Pipelines with Airflow

 How can you automate and monitor data pipelines that support your analytical users?
 One popular way is to use [Apache Airflow](https://airflow.apache.org/).
 Describing complicated workflows as Directed Acyclic Graphs (DAGs), where each node is task directing the processing of the data.
 The edges that connect the nodes order the sequence of tasks.
-In this project, I:
+DAGs run task that invoke worker processes that do the "real" work while the DAG orchestrates their efforts.

 1. Extract and load (EL) data from JSON files stored on [AWS S3](https://aws.amazon.com/s3/) into staging tables on [AWS Redshift](https://aws.amazon.com/redshift/).
 No transformations are made to the data during this step.